Trackunit/developer-hub/api-docs/custom-field-values.md

 Trackunit provides a number a number of standard fields for common metadata, that can be used by all customers to extend the available data model.

 1. Use the [Custom Fields Values API](/reference/custom-fields-get-values) to get all available fields.
-- Specify the `entityId` for your query, which is an assetId for the current list of standard fields.
+Specify the `entityId` for your query, which is an assetId for the current list of standard fields.
-- Specify which System Of Measurement you would like to use (SI or US customary)

 2. Use the `Create`, `Update` or `Delete value` endpoints for any futher operations on the available fields.